 You’re going to need some day-old hearty bread.
 Go for a French loaf or do what we did, use half a French loaf and half of a pumpernickel round.
-We loved the duo of color you get form using two breads, but you could certainly choose to use one.
-Then, you need half and half, eggs, pumpkin puree (from a can), brown sugar, bacon, nuts, spices and maple syrup for when you serve.
+We loved the look when using two breads.
+Then you need half and half, eggs, pumpkin puree (from a can), brown sugar, bacon, nuts, spices and maple syrup for when you serve.

 Note: When we originally created this recipe, we used a cast iron pan.
 After a comment from one of our readers, we have learned that acidic foods can actually cause a cast iron pan (especially newer or unseasoned cast iron pans) to impart an iron/metallic flavor into the food.
 Because of this, we have decided to call for a 9-inch by 13-inch baking dish instead of a cast iron pan in the recipe.

 6 (1-inch) slices French Loaf, cut into cubes

 6 (1-inch) slices Pumpernickel Loaf, cut into cubes

 4 slices cooked bacon, cut into 1/2-inch pieces

 1/4 teaspoon sea salt